 h.
 If the lift shaft and lobby is in the core of the building, a positive pressure between 25 and 30 Pa shall be maintained in the lobby and a positive pressure of 50 Pa shall be maintained in the lift shaft.
 The mechanism for pressurization shall act automatically with the fire alarm; it shall be possible to operate this mechanically also.

 i.
-Lifts if communicating with the basement, the lift lobby of the basements shall be pressurized as suggested in clause 11.9.1(g) and 11.9.1(h) with self-closing door with fire resistance rating (Refer Section 11.7.1 of Chapter 11).
+Lifts if communicating with the basement, the lift lobby of the basements shall be pressurized as suggested in clause 12.9.1(g) and 12.9.1(h) with self-closing door with fire resistance rating as specified in Chapter 11.
 Telephone or other communication facilities shall be provided in lift cars and to be connected to fire control room for the building.

 k.
 Suitable arrangements such as providing slope in the floor of lift lobby shall be made to prevent water used during firefighting, etc., at any landing from entering the lift shafts.